SvensBigData/DeepDoomLearning/README.md

 For further learning more complex scenarios an addional layer should be added to the network.

-Caution: This is work in progress and needs some refactoring For this to work you need complied ViZDoom and Tensorflow.
+Caution: This is work in progress and needs some refactoring.
+For this to work you need ViZDoom and Tensorflow.